Home » Cheesy Potato Breakfast Casserole

 glass casserole dish with melted butter in it above are dishes with the other ingredients for the recipe

-Allow frozen hash browns to thaw.
+Allow shredded hash browns to thaw.
 You do not want big clumps of potato, if they are frozen and there are no large clumps of potato this is fine.
 Place butter in casserole dish and melt in the microwave.
 Preheat oven to 350 degrees f.

 glass casserole dish with melted butter and hashbrown potatoes in it above are dishes with the other ingredients for the recipe